carnalito80/sigrid/content/blog/2011/09/19/Still Life and Collage Cabinet/index.md

 ---
-title: Still Life and Collage Cabinet
+title: Still Life and Collage Cabinet for Ex.t
 date: "2011-09-19"
 tags: [design, furnitures, fashion]
 description: Still Life and Collage cabinet is produced by the Italian bathroom brand Ex.t.